-External blemishes include polishing lines, grain lines (crystal growth twinning planes), scratches, chips, nicks and "naturals" (part of the rough diamonds original surface).
-Diamonds are graded for clarity according to the number, size, location and type of inclusion.
+External blemishes include polishing lines, grain lines (crystal growth twinning planes), scratches, chips, nicks, and "naturals" (part of the rough diamonds' original surface).
+Diamonds are graded for clarity according to the number, size, location, and type of inclusion.

-Diamonds are free from internal and external imperfections when examined by skilled professionals under natural or artificial light with a 10X loupe corrected for chromatic and spherical aberration or with a 10X binocular microscope equipped with dark field illumination.
+Diamonds are free from internal and external imperfections when examined by skilled professionals under natural or artificial light with a 10X loupe corrected for chromatic and spherical aberration or with a 10X binocular microscope equipped with darkfield illumination.

-Though a diamond is said to be "flawless," if no inclusions (internal or external) can be seen under 10x magnification (by a triplet loupe or a binocular microscope), truly flawless diamonds are extremely rare.
+The following condition still qualifies a diamond as flawless: though a diamond is said to be "flawless," if no inclusions (internal or external) can be seen under 10x magnification (by a triplet loupe or a binocular microscope), truly flawless diamonds are extremely rare.

 This means that no inclusions visible under 10x magnification.
 Diamonds in this category are free from all internal imperfections (inclusions) but do possess minor surface blemishes.
 These diamonds may be made flawless by minor repolishing with the exception of surface grain lines.

 Inclusions that are very small but will be easy for an expert to find under 10x magnification.
-These grades imply minor inclusions of the size, number and location that stand between those somewhat difficult to observe and those somewhat easier to observe.
+These grades imply minor inclusions of the size, number, and location that stand between those somewhat difficult to observe and those somewhat easier to observe.
 Small included crystals, small feathers, distinct clouds characterize VS grades.

 The SI grade category is the most open to interpretation, and the stones in this grade are very often subject to qualifiers such as “Good SI” and “Bad SI.”
 A “Good” SI could turn out to be spectacular, making it one of the best buys on the market.